 A memory is made by connecting two or more of the billions of neurons in your brain, then using the link later to recall something.
 It was once believed that brain function peaked during early adulthood and slowly declined, leading to inevitable lapses in memory and brain fog during the golden years.
 But it is now known that’s not true.
 Your brain continues to develop neurons and build new connections throughout your life.

-While it’s never too late to improve your power of recall and fading memory is not destined with age, research shows that memory loss can begin as early as your 20s and continue with age.
+While deteriorating memory isn’t destined with age, research shows that memory loss can begin as early as your twenties and continue with age.
 Keeping your mind sharp takes effort as the years roll by, but it can be done.
+It’s never too late to improve your memory.
 Your lifestyle plays a huge role in determining whether your recall stays robust or declines.
 Healthy habits can support your brain and even encourage it to grow new neurons.

 We all know that diet plays a major role in health, but did you know that it significantly impacts your memory and cognition?
 One study found that rats given a diet high in saturated fat and cholesterol performed poorer and made more mistakes on a maze test compared to rats on a low-cholesterol, unsaturated fat diet.